Fertulity IVF

 Success in ovulation induction depends heavily on selecting the right medication protocol.
 At Fertulity, we personalize this based on the woman’s history, hormonal status, and ovarian response.
 The three main medication types used in ovulation induction—clomiphene, letrozole, and gonadotropins—differ in their mechanisms, dosages, and effectiveness.
 The choice is always guided by safety, the prevention of overstimulation, and the goal of achieving pregnancy efficiently.

-Clomiphene (Clomid)
+Clomiphene

 Success Rates, Risks & Side Effects

 Ovulation induction is a widely used and well-documented treatment with good success rates.
 However, like any medical approach, it carries potential risks and side effects.
-At Fertulity, we manage these responsibly with continuous monitoring.
+At FertUlity, we manage these responsibly with continuous monitoring.

-Ovulation / Pregnancy Rates
+Ovulation & Pregnancy Success Rates

 Lab specialist carefully handles embryo in petri dish under blue light, ensuring precision during ivf laboratory procedures.